What Is the Google Display Network?

 Outpace Your Competitors’ Ad Campaigns

-Understanding what the Google Display Network is and how it works is only the first step.
+Understanding what the Google ad network is and how it works is only the first step.

 If you want to see returns, you need to take things a step further.